andnet-deboer/andnet-deboer.github.io/_projects/Peloton.md

 ---

-## Internship Context
+## Internship Overview

-This work was part of an Internship at Peloton Inc., running from August 2020 to August 2021.
+This work was conducted as part of an Internship at Peloton Inc., running from August 2020 to August 2021.
 I was invited to continue working over the summer after working half days throughout my senior year of high school as part of a co-op program.
 I had exposure to multiple teams, including build, electrical, design, and controls.

 ### Video Spotlight